gliluaume/scenarizer/Readme.md

 It fails on first unexpected error or on failed expectation.

+It can interpret environment variables as "${ENV_NAME}" every where in yaml file.

 Features overview:
 - compare actual and expected on status code, headers and body
 - behave like an stateful HTTP client